raghavthapar/Github-Notes/BehindTheScenes.md

 - Git uses a hash function called `SHA-1`
 - SHA-1 always generates 40-digit hexadecimal values
 - Commit hashes are output of SHA-1

+\*\* Git is a key value data store.
+We can store anything in Git and then it provides us a unique key which can be used to retrieve that piece of information from Git.

+### `echo '<text>' | git hash-object --stdin -w / git hash-object <filename> -w`

+This stores the text/file in a Git directory and also returns a hash that is eventually stored in the objects directory of the .git folder

+### `git cat-file -p <object-hash>`

+This command returns the data that is stored in the hash that we have provided it